LongBu/AWS-SAP-C02-Study-Guide/README.md

     * Get a timeline of changes and compliance

 ### Amazon MQ:
-  * Managed message broker service harnessing Apache Active MQ and Rabbit MQ allowing messaging abstracted away from application as a service
+  * Fully Managed message broker service harnessing Apache Active MQ and Rabbit MQ allowing messaging abstracted away from application as a service
   * Doesn't scale as much as SQS/SNS
   * Runs on servers, can run in multi-AZ without failover
   * Has both features (~SQS) and topic features (~SNS)
+  * Supports AMQP, MQTT, STOMP, and JMS

 ### Amazon Appflow:
   * Service to securely transfer data between applications (eg: salesforce, slack, Service Now, etc.) and AWS services like S3, redshift, or even non-AWS such as Snowflake and Salesforce